fuzzboii/Studentreisen/README.md

 # Studenreisen (Description)

 This is a proof-of-concept that was created as part of my bachelor's thesis.
-The project was created by five students and carried out in accordance with a client's set of requirements, as well as a written thesis conducted by a mentor.
+The project was created by five students and carried out in accordance with a client's set of requirements, as well as a written thesis conducted by our group under the supervision of a mentor.

 # Getting Started with Create React App